pnp/syntex-samples/docs/scenario-samples/Invoice-Processing/README.md

-# Invoice Automation using the SharePoint Syntex
+# Invoice Automation using the Microsoft Syntex

 Invoice processing is something that every company does, but many are still doing it manually and is very labor intensive.
 Not anymore!
-I'll show you how to use the new "Invoice processing template" in SharePoint Syntex to automatically capture invoice header information and save it to a SharePoint document library.
+I'll show you how to use the new "Invoice processing template" in Microsoft Syntex to automatically capture invoice header information and save it to a SharePoint document library.
 We’ll then use AI Builder to extract the invoice line-item information and save it to a SharePoint List.
 Finally, Power Apps will allow you to review and complete the processing so it can be integrated with the accounting LOB application.

 ## Process Overview
 Invoices come in several different ways.
 Ideally, they would be electronic, if not most scanners/copiers have integration into SharePoint that makes the capture process easy to accomplish.
 Here is a typical process overview for most organizations.